intro-to-data-science-21-workshop/16-FernandaCandidoGomes-GeocodingwithSF/README.md

 This session will introduce you to geocoding and spatial analysis, focusing in how to do them in R using the sf package.

 ## Main learning objectives
-- Geocomputation basics (simple features and shapefiles)
+- Geospatial basics (simple features and shapefiles)
 - SF package utility (main functions: st_read, st_as_sf)
 - Visualization (ploting with SF)